Creating a Tulle Wedding Backdrop

 I have a rather long list of items that I am DIY-ing for our big day.
 Since our wedding is outdoors at my mom’s house in the woods and we are using the barn, there’s a lot of decorating to be done.
 And that means a lot of stuff that I need to do to make a home into a wedding venue.

-I've started one of the biggest wedding projects on my list, what I lovingly call my “Wall of Tulle.”
-My hobby as of late has been cruising eBay, Amazon, craft stores, and other websites to score whatever deals possible on bulk yards of tulle.
+I’ve started one of the biggest wedding projects on my list, what I lovingly call my “Wall of Tulle.”
+My hobby as of late has been cruising eBay, Amazon, Michaels and other craft stores to score whatever deals possible on bulk yards of tulle.

 My “Wall of Tulle” is going to be hung in the barn, covering the walls from ceiling to floor.
 Combined with floating balloons overhead, I imagine it will transform the barn into the romantic reception area I have in my head!